Frequently Asked Questions

 Your candles don't smell super strong—why is that?

-Our candles are scented with all natural, fragrance oils.
+Our candles are scented with natural fragrance oils.
 We purposely choose more subtle, mature scents.
-Sometimes, candles have a stronger cold scent throw (when the candle isn’t lit) and sometimes they have a stronger hot scent throw (when the candle is lit).
-So, don’t always judge a book by its cover.
+Soy wax doesn't hold scent as well as other chemical-based waxes.
+We could add more chemicals to our candles to make them smell stronger, but we keep as many chemicals as we can out of our candles.
 Most importantly, your nose adjusts without you noticing.
 If you leave the room and return, you will notice that it had a nice scent all along.

 Some candle manufacturers make their candles super-strong so they can attempt to mask other smells—that isn’t us.
 Our candles won’t mask any odors, as we do not add any chemical additives to deodorize or use unnatural scents that contain harsh chemicals.
 Our goal is to simply add to your already beautiful home.